 - Director, Human Resources

-- Director, Student Services and Engagement
+- Academic Registrar and Director, Student Services

 - Director, Marketing and External Engagement